PeggyJV/sommelier/README.md

 # Start geth
 sudo systemctl start geth && sudo journalctl -u geth -f

 # Init steward/orchestrator configuration.
-Note that the steward and orchestrator processes share much of the same configuration
+Note that the steward and orchestrator processes share
-# fields, so we share the config.toml for convenience.
+# much of the same configuration fields, so we share the config.toml for convenience.
 mkdir -p $HOME/steward && cd $HOME/steward
 wget https://raw.githubusercontent.com/PeggyJV/sommelier/main/contrib/mainnet/sommelier-3/config.toml

 # modify steward/orchestrator config for your environment
-# You can use alchemy, infura endpoint as RPC and not necessarily need to sync the blockchain eth with geth
+# You can use alchemy or infura endpoints as your RPC and don't necessarily need to sync the
+# blockchain eth with geth
 nano config.toml

 # Initialize the validator files